hanxiaomax/Learncpp_CN/docs/7-10-Break-and-continue.md

 Minimizing the number of variables used and keeping the number of nested blocks down both improve code comprehensibility more than a `break` or `continue` harms it.
 For that reason, we believe judicious use of `break` or `continue` is acceptable.

-Best practice
+!!! success "最佳实践"

 	Use break and continue when they simplify your loop logic.

-The debate over use of early returns
+## 关于提前返回的争论

 There’s a similar argument to be made for return statements.
 A return statement that is not the last statement in a function is called an early return.
 Many programmers believe early returns should be avoided.
 A function that only has one return statement at the bottom of the function has a simplicity to it -- you can assume the function will take its arguments, do whatever logic it has implemented, and return a result without deviation.
 Having extra returns complicates the logic.